unrealnerd/unrealnerd.github.io/_posts/2020-11-24-cobra-go-cli.md

 	Short: "list tables in schema",
-	Long: `	list tables <schema> - will list the tables in the specified schema --limit - option will let you limit the number of items in the result --offset - used as a start index from nth item to retreive`,
+	Long: `	list tables <schema> - will list the tables in the specified schema --limit - option will let you limit the number of items in the result --offset - used as a start index from nth item to retrieve`,
 	Run: handlers.TableHandle(),
 }